Lee Su-jin (politician, born November 1969): Early life

 Lee was born in Jeonju, North Jeolla in 1969.
-Her birthplace was usually rumoured as Nonsan, despite of her denial.
+Her birthplace was usually rumoured as Nonsan.
 She grew up with a poor family, where she used to share a single room with 4 siblings.
 She lost her father when she was 11 years old.
 One day, her mother, who earned a living as a socks seller, slipped on an ice and underwent a hip osteonecrosis.
 Lee, who often cried for this, described her mum's problem on her diary.
 This story was reported by her primary school teachers to North Jeolla Daily.
 She later attended Jeonju Sungsim Girls' High School and earned a bachelor's degree in economics at Seoul National University in 1996.

 Legal career

 After qualifying for the bar in 1998, Lee graduated from the Judicial Research and Training Institute in 2002.
 She began her career at Incheon District Court, then at Seoul High Court, Seoul Central District Court and Seoul Southern District Court.
 In 2011, she co-founded the Institute of International Human Rights Law.

 She drew a public attention when she was in charge of the Cho Doo-soon Case in 2008.
 The 8-year-old victim was seriously injured and therefore had to wear a stoma bag.
 The prosecution was harshly criticised because of forcing the victim to summon and repeat her testimony.
 Her parents finally filed a lawsuit against the prosecution and Lee, as the judge in charge, ordered the prosecution to pay the victim 13 million won (≒ 13,000 US$) in damages.